yenchenchou/mle-career-path/SQL/EfficientSQL.md

 #### `JOIN` vs `EXISTS` vs `IN`
-**`EXIST` works by looping each row of the outer table a time and check in the inner table, return true is exist; while `IN` get the all values from the inner table.** That's why outer big inner smaller user `IN` and use `EXIST` vise versa.
+**`EXIST` works by looping each row of the outer table a time and check in the inner table, return true is exist; while `IN` get the all values from the inner table.** That's why outer big inner smaller use `IN` and use `EXIST` vise versa.
 Exists is a bit faster when two tables are equally sized.

    Reading: